UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 (potion, rook-glove, dragonfruit)
 "Have a play around!"
 ```

-- Give shapes to treasure-bags
-- Make food-treasure-bags have a vertical shape instead
-- Prevent treasure-bags being added to normal-slots (ie must be floating)
-- Make cloud-slots destroy other slots diagonally (<--- balance reasons!
-Or else bishop shape is OP)

 - Lock starter items (except for tutorial-cat)
 - Add unlocks for starter-items (win game)